ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index.md

     up lost credit by doing well on future assignments.
 Note also that completely skipping an assignment will hurt your grade, so you are always incentivized to make them up for late credit.

+    You can resubmit assignments until 4pm on Monday, March 15 to earn half of the **autograded** credit back.
+Individual assignments have their own deadlines for late/resubmission of written portions.
 - Programming **assessments** are weighted as follows:
     - PA3: 6 points
     - PA6/9: Better score worth 16 points, worse score worth 8 points